beqarion/TOP-Tictactoe/README.md

 1. Clone the repository.
 2. Open `index.html` in your web browser.

+## Live Demo

+You can try the live version of the game [here](https://beqarion.github.io/TOP-Tictactoe/)

 ## Credits

 This project was manly developed by me, but I used some references, including ChatGPT.
 In cases where I used references, I first tried to solve the problems myself, and then referred to examples.
 This is the way ©